 As the two parties cannot see each other, their voices become the most personal connection in the conversation.

-Tone and speed are two of the most critical indicator of a person’s feelings, as nerves will raise both the pitch and speed at which people usually speak.
+Tone and speed are two of the most critical indicators of a person’s feelings, as nerves will raise both the pitch and speed at which people usually speak.

 6. And Your Body Language